Ivan123yoo/Assignment-4./code_and_results.md

 - The dataset used is highly structured, and performance may vary with more diverse or noisy data.

 ### Final Conclusion
-The results demonstrate that the **GMM-based classification is highly reliable** for distinguishing sea ice from leads.
-The model’s performance is **closely aligned with ESA’s official classification**, making it a valid approach for echo classification in altimetry datasets.
+The results demonstrate that the GMM-based classification is highly reliable for distinguishing sea ice from leads.
+The model’s performance is closely aligned with ESA’s official classification, making it a valid approach for echo classification in altimetry datasets.